 RV Repair 101 - How to Fix Common RV Problems

-As an RV owner, it's important to understand what common repairs you might need to consider, as well as how to maintain your RV to prevent the worst repairs from occurring.
-While certain components of an RV, such as the engine and transmission, require the same care and repair as any vehicle’s mechanical parts do, there are extra features to upkeep on RVs.
+As an RV owner, it's important to understand the most common repairs you might need to consider, as well as how to maintain your RV to prevent the worst repairs from ever being needed.
+While certain parts of an RV, like the engine and transmission, require the same care and repair as any vehicle’s mechanical parts do, there are also some extra features to upkeep on RVs.

-The following guide will walk you through how to fix common RV problems, and break down which projects are good for DIY versus which require a professional.
+The following guide will walk you through how to fix common RV problems and break down which projects are good for DIY versus those that require the help of a professional.
 Additionally, you will learn more about preventative maintenance, which can help prevent costly repairs.

 Projects to tackle on your own